|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Built prior to the war, known as "RAF Kota Bharu".
 The airfield had a single east-west runway (10/28).

-Occupied by the Japanese Army 25th Army commanded by General Yamashita on December 8, 1941.
-During the war, the Japanese built a northeast-southwest runway (25/08), slightly shorter than the prewar British runway.
+On December 8, 1941 captured by the Imperial Japanese Army (IJA) 25th Army under the command of General Tomoyuki Yamashita.
+During the Pacific War, the Japanese built a northeast-southwest runway oriented 25/08, slightly shorter than the prewar British runway at this location.